darioguarascio/renting-berlin/README.md

     2. Sort the result page by last published
     3. Copy the search URL in @RentingBerlinBot chat
 ```
 Done.
 You will get messages whenever new ads are discovered.
+Checks are run every 2 minutes.

 ## Supported websites